Steam Machine (computer): History

 Valve officially revealed Steam Machines including the related SteamOS and Steam Controller during the last week of September 2013, with a tentative release date in mid-2014.
 On December 13, 2013, three hundred beta units of the Steam Machine were shipped to selected beta testers for initial testing.
 An additional 2000 units were provided to developers attending the Steam Dev Days event in January 2014.
 Valve also released an early restricted download link for their SteamOS for "Linux hackers" to try out.
 Based on feedback from these testers, Valve announced in May 2014 that they have pushed back the anticipated release until November 2015.
 The first set of Steam Machines, Steam Controllers, and Steam Links were available for consumer purchase and delivery starting on November 10, 2015.

 Several gaming websites observed that by April 2018, Valve no longer offered links to the Steam Machine section on the Steam storefront, and while it could be reached directly via a URL, many of the models previously offered were no longer listed.
 Valve responded that they recognized that Steam Machines were not selling well and saw little user traffic, prompting them to make the change to the storefront.
 Valve stated they remained committed to an open gaming platform and will continue to develop the back-end technologies like SteamOS that will help such efforts.

-Valve later revealed the Steam Deck in 2021, a handheld computer designed to play Steam games running the Arch Linux-based SteamOS.
-Some design factors of the Steam Deck resulted from the development and failure of the Steam Machines.
-As it was difficult to get developers to build for Linux systems and reach thresholds for adaption to convince manufacturers to produce Steam Machines, Valve invested into Proton, a compatibility layer for Linux to run Microsoft Windows-based application and games.
-The hesitation of their manufacturing partners from Steam Machines also led Valve to keep development of the Steam Deck internal as to build a better product.

 Hardware

-Hardware units

-Unlike other gaming consoles, the Steam Machine does not have a specific configuration of hardware, but a minimum specification of computer hardware components that would be needed to support the SteamOS operating system and games developed for it.
+Unlike gaming consoles, the Steam Machine does not have a specific configuration of hardware, but a minimum specification of computer hardware components that would be needed to support the SteamOS operating system and games developed for it.
 Valve planned to have several different retail versions of the Steam Machine through various hardware manufacturers, that would also allow users to create their own units from components and or modify retail products with off-the-shelf parts as desired.
 The units were expected to arrive in 2014, with Valve expecting to announce its partners for this first line at the 2014 Consumer Electronics Show in early January.

+A core part of the machine configurations was the method of providing ventilation and cooling of the CPU, GPU, and power supply; Valve engineered custom compartments within these beta units so that each of these three units has separate circulation and ventilation routes.
+Valve also worked with AMD to develop and certify hardware for future Steam Machines.
 Valve began running a beta-testing program in late 2013, selecting 300 Steam users to test their optimized prototype hardware units and initial versions of the Steam Controllers.
 The initial prototypes sent to testers had several configurations, which include: